maxnatamo/surt/README.md

 docker run --rm --name mongo --network=host mongo
 ```

-If hosting Mongo on a remote machine or outside Docker, update `.env.local` to reflect it.
+If hosting Mongo on a remote machine or outside Docker, update `.env.development` to reflect it.

 Second, run the development server: